TimKDJ/jasp-desktop/syntax-revised.md

 </details>

-#### Specifying a Formula
+#### The Formula in qml
-Our goal with the formula is to make it easier to specify model terms.
-The formula will be a summary of multiple `AssignedVariableList`s from which we will be able to piece together the model terms again.
-It's important to note that if the suggested columns of terms on the same side overlap, then they cannot be correctly identified from the formula.
-As an example if two variableforms
+The formula is basically a summary of multiple `AssignedVariableList`s together with the model terms component.
 Formula's consist of left hand side (lhs) and right hand side (rhs) operators.
-The lhs consists of dependent variables that are `+` separated.
-The rhs consists of independent variables that are also `+` separated; rhs terms may also contain interactions of independent variables -- specified by `*`.
-If terms on one side are of distinct types
+The lhs are dependent variables that are `+` separated.
+The rhs are independent variables that are also `+` separated; rhs terms may also contain interactions of multiple independent variables, specified by `*`.

+This does come with some difficulties.
+Firstly, it needs to remain possible to uniquely identify which independent variable in the formula comes from which box (e.g., fixed factor, random factor, covariate).
+The distinction between fixed/random factors on the one hand and covariates on the other can be made based on type (factor vs numeric), but the distinction between fixed and random factors cannot be made -- they are both factors.
+In this case the random factor needs a property `mustSpecify` that signifies that it must always be specified in addition to the formula (e.g., `formula = ~ contBinom + facGender, random = contBinom)`).
+A second difficulty is the inclusion of additional properties in the model terms (e.g., "include in null").
+So far This has always been a single checkbox and can be solved by having two formula's, one that specifies the full model and one that specifies which are null terms (e.g., `formula = ~ contBinom + facGender, nullModelFormula = ~ contBinom)`).
+However, this will not work as easily with anything other than a checkbox and in those cases it might be necessary to disallow formula's [open issue].

-To specify formula's we need to introduce two new properties to the qml: `positionInFormula` (`"lhs"` or `"rhs"`) and `modelSpecification` (boolean). `positionInFormula` can be used to specify where the terms need to go in a formula. `modelSpecification` needs to be set to `true` if an `AssignedVariablesList` exists that dictates which rhs terms are included in the model (this is the case in the ANOVA's and Regression's); the terms included in this `AssignedVariablesList` have precedence over terms specified with `"rhs"` and also specify the interactions.
+To specify formula's we need to introduce two properties to the qml: `positionInFormula` (`"lhs"` or `"rhs"`), `mustSpecify` (boolean, see above) and `modelSpecification` (boolean). `positionInFormula` can be used to specify where the terms need to go in a formula. `modelSpecification` needs to be set to `true` if an `AssignedVariablesList` exists that dictates which rhs terms are included in the model (this is the case in the ANOVA's and Regression's); the terms included in this `AssignedVariablesList` are a superset of the individual fields with the  `"rhs"` specification and so can be used directly.

 <details>